-Old media is characterized mostly by cost – because it tends to be physical, rather than digital, its costs of production and distribution are high.
-It’s traditional media like books, TV, radio, and newspapers.
+Old media is characterized mostly by cost of distribution; because it tends to be physical rather than digital, old media’s costs of production and distribution are high.
 Note that this isn’t specific to brands or organization sizes – the New York Times is old media, but so is the Boston University Daily Free Press or NPR.

 What’s the difference between new media and social media?

 When we publish something like a blog, podcast, or video, we create a findable media object of value.
 The distribution of that content is limited only to our ability to create something findable and worth a consumer’s time.
 New media offers a democratized way for reaching people at scale.